typst/packages/packages/preview/unequivocal-ams/0.1.0/lib.typ

+// Sizes used across the template.
 #let script-size = 7.97224pt
 #let footnote-size = 8.50012pt
 #let small-size = 9.24994pt
 #let normal-size = 10.00002pt
 #let large-size = 11.74988pt

+// Workaround for the lack of an `std` scope.
+#let std-bibliography = bibliography

 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the American Mathematical Society.